 - Please, treat works carefully.
 Works must be stored indoors only.

 - Crystals are strong enough.
 But they are still more fragile than stones.
 They mostly behave like glass.
-I strengthen them additionally.
+I additionally fix them on the sculpture surface.
 But still, be careful, do not drop them.

 - Keep crystallized works away from direct sunlight and water.
 These crystals are soluble in the water!!
 Be careful, do not expose them to water or other liquids.